 - Do you have other symptoms like daytime drowsiness, morning headaches, insomnia, or memory loss?

-Referral to a sleep specialist for sleep studies may be needed.
+You may need to be referred to a sleep specialist for sleep studies.

 Treatment options include:

-- Dental appliances to prevent tongue from falling back
+- Dental appliances to prevent your tongue from falling back

 - Weight loss